arviz-devs/arviz-plots/docs/source/contributing/new_plot.md

 ```

 :::{note}
-There might be some cases in which multiple artists are given the same aesthetic mappings
+There might be some cases in which multiple visuals are given the same aesthetic mappings
-and keyword arguments, but this should be done rarely and for artists that eventually call
+and keyword arguments, but this should be done rarely and for visuals that eventually call
 the same function in the {mod}`~arviz_plots.backend` module.

 One example of this particular case are the var+coord labels in `plot_trace_dist`.